Achieving Threat Readiness with Intel-Driven

 This focused approach creates a Venn diagram of different threat actors, methodologies, and motivations that an organization needs to consider.
 The goal is to build a security practice to stop these specific threats or detect when these actors target your organization.

-This feed gets narrowed down by tracking specific threat actors, malware families, and what’s “hot” in the news.
-Building these initial filters ensures that intensive triage processes only happen on threats you care about.
+An effective intelligence platform can process multiple intelligence feeds and help narrow down this information by tracking specific threat actors, malware families, and what's making headlines.
+Building these initial filters makes certain that intensive triage processes only happen on threats you care about.
 Organizations simply don't have the cycles to analyze everything out there—the fidelity isn't there, and false positive rates would be too high.

 Understanding what you care about and identifying sources of reliable information is critical.
 This could be a researcher at a company who has good insight into a threat group, or a specific threat intelligence feed.
 For example, the government of Ukraine puts out very high-quality threat intel, whereas other government sources might not provide intel that's relevant to your organization.

-The second major challenge lies in the "plumbing"—taking in that flood of information and applying it meaningfully to your environment.
-With thousands of threat groups and countless threat articles published daily, it is difficult to extract valuable indicators like IP addresses, hashes, or domains and deploy them effectively.
+The second major challenge lies in the "plumbing"—taking in that flood of information and applying it meaningfully to your defense posture.
+With thousands of threat groups and countless threat articles published daily, it is difficult to extract valuable threat indicators like IP addresses, hashes, or domains and deploy them effectively.

 Implementing this threat intelligence without causing false positives or blocking legitimate services presents a significant hurdle.
 Companies are generally reluctant to implement automated blocking because everyone has experienced false positive storms in the past.
 Whether it was an issue with an endpoint protection platform or accidentally blocking legitimate services used by threat actors and legitimate users (like Dropbox), these experiences create technical and political headwinds.